 The Mechanics of a Look-Alike Domain Attack

 Most look-alike domain threats have a common structure.
-Below are the steps in the creation process.
+Following are the steps in the creation process.

 Steps to Create a Look-alike Domain Threat